 Sauerkraut variations exist all over the world.
-It could differ in taste and appearance significantly from one country to another, but it’s always made of lacto-fermented cabbage leaves.
+It could differ in taste and appearance significantly from one country to another, but it’s always made of Lacto-fermented cabbage leaves.

-And as other fermented products, it has a lot of health benefits.
-It’s an excellent probiotic food, rich in beneficial bacteria and electrolytes.
-It’s also a valuable tool, for those who try to heal their gut and/or normalize its functioning.
+And as with other fermented products, it has a lot of health benefits.
+It’s excellent probiotic food, rich in beneficial bacteria and electrolytes.
+It's also a valuable tool, for those who try to heal their gut and/or normalize its functioning.

-In Ukraine, same as in Russia, cabbage is usually pickled with some carrots, and then served cold, mixed with chopped onions and dressed with virgin sunflower oil.
+In Ukraine, same as in Russia, cabbage is usually pickled with some carrots and then served cold, mixed with chopped onions, and dressed with virgin sunflower oil.

 Every time when autumn comes I start to make sauerkraut.
 I’m not sure why but year after year my family starts to crave Ukrainian sauerkraut around October and says that they don’t want it anymore around January.
 But those 4 months I make fermented cabbage regularly and always have it in my fridge.